Shyam-Chen/Little-Books/vue-formor/index.md

 # [Vue Formor](https://github.com/Vanilla-IceCream/vue-formor)

-Form validation for Vue in composition functions with Yup or Zod.
+Form validation for Vue in composition functions with Valibot or Zod or Yup.

 ## Installation